 Prior to applying your vinyl to your subway tile, be sure you’ve wiped it clean with a lint-free cloth or coffee filter and rubbing alcohol.
 This process is to ensure your vinyl sticks as it should ✔

 Weed the “hello” and “fall leaves” using your favorite weeding tools.
 If you would like to learn how to make your own weeding tool, check this post here.

 Then apply your transfer tape to your weeded pieces.

 STEP 5: APPLY DESIGN TO YOUR SUBWAY TILE

-I find it extremely helpful to mark my center of the tile with a dry erase marker.
+I find it extremely helpful to mark the center of the tile with a dry erase marker.
 If you don’t have one, you can also use a pencil.
-You just want to use something that you can wipe or erase off when your done 😊
+You just want to use something that you can wipe or erase off when you are done 😊

 STEP 6: ADMIRE YOUR WORK OF ART AND CELEBRATE!

 Isn’t it AMAZING how cute It turned out?
 Look how beautiful it looks on a mantle with a paper Gerbera Flower.